 A transmission line should be terminated at the receiving end in its characteristic impedance.
-Installing a jumper at the location labeled TERM applies a 120Ω load across the input for RS422 mode and across the transmit/receive input/output for RS485 operation.
+Installing a jumper at the location labeled TERMOUT applies a 120? load in series with a 0.1?
+F capacitor across the output (if desired) for RS422 mode and across the transmit/receive input/output for RS485 operation.
+A jumper at the TERMIN location applies a load on RS422 inputs.